Strings

 Overview

-type to implement a universal text
+We use the Root_Buffer_Type'Class type to implement a universal text

 buffer that is used to store and retrieve information about data types.
 Because